matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Security hardening:** The process of strengthening a system to reduce its vulnerabilities and attack surface.
 Security hardening is conducted on hardware, Operating systems, Applications, Computer Networks and Databases

-**Security information and event management (SIEM):** An application that collects and analyzes log data to monitors critical activities for an organization
+**Security information and event management (SIEM):** An application that collects and analyzes log data to monitors critical activities for an organization.
+It gathers security data from a network and presents that data on a single dashboard.

 **Security zone:** A segment of a company’s network that protects the internal network from the internet